 Migraine research at the GRC expanded from doing laboratory research, to clinical diagnostic testing for other type of migraine and for other conditions too – the first in Australia to offer this type of service.
 The benefits of this see migraine sufferers having a more thorough understanding of their type of migraine and better understanding the specific treatment options applicable to their case.
 It is also beneficial for medical practitioners who previously had to source diagnosing from overseas or try slower and more expensive methods of diagnosis.
 Through diagnostic testing of certain types of disease, patients, doctors and scientists all reap the benefits of gaining further understanding of the way that a disease is effecting someone.

 Apart from the medial impact of this research, there are also industry and economic benefits.
-IHBI and the industry partner Blackmores are now working together to create a novel combined vitamin treatment, a formula that comes directly from research undertaken at IHBI.
-The development of this treatment uses genetic and biomarker information from the migraine studies conducted at IHBI which have translated into clinical trials in the Australian community and will now result in a preventative treatment for migraine sufferers.
-The partnership with Blackmores and the development of this treatment are key examples of the how the migraine research undertaken at IHBI demonstrates the translational impact of this type of research from the lab to our community.
+QUT and industry partner Blackmores are now working together to create a novel combined vitamin treatment, a formula that comes directly from our research.
+The development of this treatment uses genetic and biomarker information from the migraine studies conducted at QUT which have translated into clinical trials in the Australian community and will now result in a preventative treatment for migraine sufferers.
+The partnership with Blackmores and the development of this treatment are key examples of the how the migraine research undertaken at QUT demonstrates the translational impact of this type of research from the lab to our community.
 With continued research and funding, more treatments will become available so that sufferers, their families, their workplaces and the community can feel less of the detrimental effects of migraine.